-- Subject Leads will conduct an audit for their subject to ensure curriculum coverage and maintain a subject leader folder. - A range of monitoring activities will be planned and included in a termly monitoring timetable.
+• Subject Leads will conduct an audit for their subject to ensure curriculum coverage and maintain a subject leader folder.

+- A range of monitoring activities will be planned and included in a termly monitoring timetable.
 This involves lesson observations, learning walks, scrutinies of work and environment audits that will evaluate the impact of the curriculum on teaching and learning.
-Governor monitoring is embedded in this schedule. - Pupil voice will be used to evaluate the impact of the curriculum on pupil engagement.
+Governor monitoring is embedded in this schedule. - Pupil voice and monitoring by the school's Pupil Parliament will be used to evaluate the impact of the curriculum on pupil engagement.
 Through the delivery of this policy, Heathcote Primary School aims to deliver a world class education to all pupils and prepare them for the life-long adventure of learning.